-At Saturate, we’ve created several resources to help disciples, families, and communities walk in Advent this way.
-You’re invited to join us as we wait on the Lord.
+At Saturate, we’ve created several resources to help disciples, families, and communities walk through this Advent with intentionality, hope, and joy in our Savior, Immanuel, God with us.
+You’re invited to join us.

 FINDING JESUS IN THE WAITING